alexbuchan/MealScheduler-UI/README.md

 ## To run the tests:

-The tests run with Mocha and Chai libraries, and are found in the `test` folder.
+The tests run with Jest.
+Tests are found in the same folder as the file it's testing.

+To run in watch mode:

 `npm test`

+To run regular jest:

+`npm run jest`